yunpengn/PHP-MVC/README.md

 	- Change the paths in `httpd.conf` to the correct ones according to your WAPP/MAPP/LAPP installation path.
 - Restart your Apache2 server.
 - Open the browser and enter the URL `http://localhost/mvc` (do not use `https`).
 Now you should see an empty page.

-## Sample Project

-A simple blog system is available on the `example` branch of this repository.
-It supports basic user sign up/login/log out.
-It also supports posting blogs.

 ## Acknowledgments